Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

  Ext.   | Comment
 --------|-------------
 .img    | Garmin Map Image.
 This must be the same file as used on the devices.
-A collection with a *tdb file and several *img files won't do.
+A collection with a \*tdb file and several \*img files won't do.

 ### Raster Maps

  Ext.   | Comment
 --------|-------------
 *.vrt   | GDAL Virtual File.
-By that all raster map formats known to GDAL can be used.
+This is a wrapper format for all files supported by GDAL.
 *.jnx   | Garmin Birds Eye.
 *.rmap  | CompeGPS Map Container.
 Just a very reduced feature set is supported.
 The tile format must be JPEG.
 The projection can be Mercator or Gauss Krueger 4/3